f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-You can then click on the slots in the graphic that you want to remove (slots 1, 2, and 3), and they will change from dark blue to light blue.
-Also note; the **Selected Slots** will remove these slots from the default partition as indicated by **4,5,6,7,8**.
+In the Edit screen, remove (slots 1, 2, and 3) from the Default chassis partition.
 Click **Save** to complete removing slots 1-3 from the default partition.

 .. image:: images/initial_setup_of_velos_system_controllers/image14.png
   :align: center